patrcoff/isecapipy/dev-notes.rst

 - Any useful resources you find, remember to add them to the table in the first section (also, please keep this reference table as the top section of this file)
 - Remember to always preview your edits using a tool such as restview prior to comitting
 - Can't think of any off the top of my head right now but I'm sure I'll think of more.
-If you've any questions and your name is Gary, just shoot me a message.
+If you've any questions and your name is in ['Gary', 'Emmannuel'], just shoot me a message.
 Else: google it, lol.

 -----